 If you struggle with missing or damaged teeth, contact The Smile Centre today by completing the form on this page or calling us to schedule a free initial consultation.
-If you live in the Sarasota area of Florida, contact our Palm Aire location online or at 941-351-4468 or our South Trail office at 941-366-3636.
-If you live in or around Florida, please contact us online or at 941-497-5451.
+If you live in the Sarasota area of Florida, contact our Palm Aire location online or at 941-351-4468.
+If you live in or around Florida, please contact us online.
 Our three convenient locations serve the Sarasota, and Bradenton area of Florida.

 What Are Dental Crowns?

 Sometimes referred to as “caps” because they cover and protect teeth, dental crowns provide increased stability and a new surface to weak and damaged teeth.
 Depending on your unique needs, one of our experienced dentists may recommend a dental crown to protect a tooth that is:

 - Suffering from failing fillings

 - Oddly shaped

 - Broken, cracked or chipped